fizwidget/fizwidget.github.io/source/_posts/2014-07-03-nothin-but-functions.markdown

 title: "Nothin' but Functions"
 date: 2014-07-03 16:59:34 +0930
 comments: true
-categories: [functional programming, lambda calculus, turing complete]
+categories: [functional programming, lambda calculus]
 ---

 Imagine we're using a programming language that doesn't give us any way of defining data structures.
 No arrays, no structs, no classes.
 Nothing.
 All we can do is define and call functions.